jranger615/Giga-Beacon/README.md

  <li>Using the cut off wheel Cut the Plastic Cover as shown in the picture
  <p><img src ="https://github.com/jranger615/Giga-Beacon/blob/main/photos/Plastic%20Cover%20Mod.jpg?raw=true"/></p></li>
  <li>Cut a hole in the top of the Plastic Casing big enough to fit the USB Cable End through, it can also be snaked through near the fan.</li>
- <li>Run the USB through the Cable Chain to the hot end location, fish it through the plastic cover, and down where the LED Use to be</li>
+ <li>Run the USB through the Cable Chains to the hot end location, fish it through the plastic cover, and down where the LED Use to be</li>
  <li>Mount the USB on the Adapter with 2 M3 Screw</li>
  <li>Mount the Adapter to the stock Sensor Location using 2 M3 Screw, make sure it is tighter fitting again the side metal case near the LED.
 This helps make sure its flat</li>
  <Li>Attach the USB to the Beacon, and secure the beacon to the Adapter with 2 M3 Screw
   <p><img src ="https://github.com/jranger615/Giga-Beacon/blob/main/photos/Beacon-Mounted.jpg?raw=true"/>
  <img src ="https://github.com/jranger615/Giga-Beacon/blob/main/photos/Beacon%20Mounted-Front.jpg?raw=true"/></p>
  </Li>
- <li>ReMount your Hot End to the Printer</ki>
+ <li>ReMount your Hot End to the Printer</li>
+ <li> PLug the USB into the Front Port on the Giga</li>
 </ul>

 <h2>Beacon Install/Configuration File Modifications</h2>